Get to know our practitioners who work directly with students in the Boston area.

 Emily graduated from the University of New Hampshire with a Masters of Science in Occupational Therapy in 2014.
 After working in summer camps and after school programs during high school and college, Emily was inspired to study the role of community based programming in child development while receiving her masters degree.
 Emily has continued to work in after school, and camp programs full time, first as an AmeriCorps volunteer and then as an after school program director for the YMCA.
 Emily is skilled at facilitating STEM, arts, literature and healthy living programs.
 She is passionate about helping children discover their passions and make meaningful connections within their communities

-Marri graduated from Boston University's Sargent College in 2017 with a Bachelor of Science degree in Health Sciences.
+Marri graduated from Boston University's Sargent College with a Bachelor of Science degree in Health Sciences.
 She is an experienced Medical Assistant in the greater Boston area, as well as a skillful caregiver for families with young children.
-Marri is an aspiring Physician Assistant (PA), and will be attending MGH Institute of Health Professions PA Program in the Fall.
-She began her work with Learning Seeds Inc. as a Social Impact Fellow, and now fills the role of Lead Service Coordinator for the Company.
+Marri is a Master's candidate in Physician Assistant (PA) Studies at MGH Institute of Health Professions.
+She began her work with Learning Seeds Inc. as a Social Impact Fellow, held the role of Lead Service Coordinator before transitioning to a consulting role while in grad school.
 Marri brings a healthcare lens to the team, and continues to fulfill her passion of working with young children at Learning Seeds.